…….but required by law.

 Who we are

-As you’ve probably guessed by now my names Steve Bonner and I’m an artist and other than WordPress stuff (which is described below) and Google analytics (when I get around to adding the code) there are no data collection elements to my website.
-Of course, if my blog suddenly becomes world famous (I crack myself up sometimes!) and suddenly I can earn more from my bog with adverts than I do from painting, this may change – in which case I’ll let you know.
+As you’ve probably guessed by now my names Steve Bonner and I’m an artist and other than WordPress stuff (which is described below) and Google analytics there are no data collection elements to my website.
+Of course, if my blog suddenly becomes world famous (I crack myself up sometimes!) and suddenly I can earn more from my blog with adverts than I do from painting, this may change – in which case I’ll let you know.
 Frankly it will be a cold day in hell before this happens

 The content below uses ‘we’ a lot.
-This isn’t the royal ‘we’ it’s me and WordPress, the platform this site is built on.
+This isn’t the royal ‘we’ it’s me and WordPress which is the platform this site is built on.

 My website address is: https://www.stevebonner.com/ email address, phone numbers are all on the contact page on the above menu.